Which tissue clearing technique is best for me?

 Overall tissue processing and clearing time is a major driver for which technique should be chosen for an application as this will directly impact the rate at which the technique can be adopted.
 The time required to render a tissue transparent will depend on several factors including; tissue type, temperature, tissue size, animal age and tissue preparation method (e.g. fixed or fresh).
 Additionally, each clearing technique will react differently to each one of these parameters whereas solvent based techniques can easily render fatty tissues transparent and lipid removal techniques like CLARITY cannot.

 The second part of the 3D histology process is to image tissues that have been rendered transparent with a confocal, light sheet or two-photon microscope.
-These imaging modalities also have their own advantages and disadvantages whereas the modality you should use is based upon your specific research question.
+These imaging modalities also have their own advantages and disadvantages and the modality you should use is based upon your specific research question.
 For example, light sheet microscopy is very good at acquiring 3D images from large whole tissues while it is limited in super high resolution imaging compared to confocal microscopy.
-There are two very important considerations for imaging that will help guide you to the right imaging modality.

 Commonly, researchers will encounter a problem in which it appears that their labels have not penetrated their tissues.
 However, the majority of the time this is due to a misunderstanding about the limitations of ones instrument.
 Because of differences in refractive index between objectives and solutions, traditional air objectives are limited to approx. 500 to 1,000 microns in imaging depth even if they have very long working distances.
 To see deeper, a researcher can section their tissue into multiple 1-2 mm sections, purchase an RI-matched dipping objective (>$10,000) or use a light sheet microscope.

-2) Will your tissue clearing solution (e.g. Visikol HISTO, BABB, i/3DISCO) destroy your dipping objective
+3) Will your tissue clearing solution (e.g. Visikol HISTO, BABB, i/3DISCO) destroy your dipping objective?

 The short answer is that you cannot be sure unless you ask your manufacturer, but just don’t try it with your expensive objective.
 Most objectives are currently designed for water, glycerol or oil and should not be placed in a solvent (Visikol HISTO, BABB, i/3DISCO).
 To use a solvent based clearing technique with your objective you can use a double chambered cuvette wherein the outer chamber is filled with the medium matching your lens (e.g. glycerol) and the inner chamber with Visikol HISTO.
 For light sheet microscopes, the sample can be placed in a cuvette within the imaging cuvette or you can use the Ultramicroscope that is compatible with all solvents.